 Privacy Policy

-BringUp helps you remember what you want to say, ask, or share with the people who matter, and bring it up at the right moment.
+BringUp is owned and operated by Irving Place Services LLC ("we", "us") as a free, non-commercial research project.
+It helps you remember what you want to say, ask, or share with the people who matter, and bring it up at the right moment.
 Privacy is the core of the product, not an afterthought.

 The short version

 - Local-first.
 Your data lives on your device (encrypted by iOS).
-It syncs to our backend only after you sign in, and only so you can use it across your devices and share 1:1.
+It syncs to our backend only after you sign in, and only so you can use it across your devices and share with people you connect with.

 - We never sell your data, and we never use the content of your BringUps or notes for advertising.